roguehistory/DIGH-HIST3812/content/en/week/nine/instructions.md

 2. Once you've finished that, save a copy of the notebook with a new name, and then modify the notebook with new data.
 Ingenium, the corporation that runs the Canadian Science and Technology Museum, the Aviation Museum, and the Agriculture Museum, makes a large variety of data available in a csv file.
 If you are running Jupyter on your own machine, you can download the CSV FILE from [our website](https://dhmuse.netlify.app/data/cstmc-CSV-en.csv)), and save that in a new folder.
   + Using the notebook from step (1), change the `df.read_csv("")` command to read the data into a 'dataframe'.
 If you're working on your own machine, you'll put the file path to the data between the quotation marks.
 If you're working **online** you can load the data directly from the mirror'd copy I put on the course website with `df = df.read_csv("https://dhmuse.netlify.app/data/cstmc-CSV-en.csv"`. **If you're running the notebook online and loading the data from the course site, it will take a few moments for it to load into memory.**
   + **protip** once you've loaded up data and passed it to the variable `df` you don't have to load it up again - so in subsequent cells of the notebook, use the `#` to comment out anywhere the cell says `df = pd.read_csv` etc, as you've already done that.
   + There's a lot of data in this dataframe ([here are some examples on how to filter rows](https://www.geeksforgeeks.org/ways-to-filter-pandas-dataframe-by-column-values/) by the way).
-Let's filter the records to just show us items that were manufactured in Ottawa and Kingston.
+Add a new code block after the the one with `df.columns.tolist()` by making sure it's the highlighted block (click on it) and then hit the `+` button.
+(This code block by the way shows us all of the possible columns we might want to subset our data by).
+In that new code block, let's filter the records to just show us items that were manufactured in Ottawa and Kingston.
 We'll create a list of the things we're looking for (Ottawa and Kingston), and then we'll create a new dataframe called `ottking_df` by checking the original `df` for anytime our search options are in the column `ManuCity`:

   ```
   # let's now filter the dataframe to items created in Ottawa and Kingston
     options = ['Ottawa', 'Kingston']